Our #1 Rated

 In which case, if you’re more inclined to the mobile/on-the-go lifestyle, you’ll need a powerful laptop capable of storing a lot of data and handling a good few years of abuse.

-So, we thought we’d lay out some long-lasting, affordable options of the best laptops for music producers for you to consider as the base of your music production.
+So, we thought we’d lay out some long-lasting, affordable options of the best laptops for you to consider as the base of your music production.

-In this article, we’re going to review the following best laptops for production :
+In this article, we’re going to review the following best laptops:

 - Apple MacBook Pro Retina 15”